rome/tools/.github/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+**Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at
+<conduct@romejs.dev>.**

+The moderation process for violations is listed in [`moderation.md`](https://github.com/romejs/rome/blob/master/docs/governance.md).

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our